David L. Dungan Memorial Lecture

 "Jesus Christ, CEO!
 The Transformation of Jesus from Fisherman to Financial Role Model in the 20th Century."

 While scholars of American religions are beginning to pay increasing attention to the spread of the so-called Prosperity Gospel at home and abroad, less attention has been spent on the historical and cultural underpinnings that contributed to this theological worldview.
 The aim of this lecture is to identify how the image of Jesus was often deployed in mainline Protestant circles in a manner that was consistent with the industrial revolution and faith in business enterprise.
 Far from a fringe worldview among Pentecostals and New Thought adherents, mainline Protestantism was replete with images of Jesus as a consumer-friendly, champion of industry.

 2015 Lecture: Amy-Jill Levine

-The fifth lecture in the series will be given by Professor Amy-Jill Levine, University Professor of New Testament and Jewish Studies, E. Rhodes and Leona B. Carpenter Professor of New Testament Studies, and Professor of Jewish Studies at Vanderbilt University Divinity School and College of Arts and Sciences on Thursday, February 5, 2015, at 5:30 pm.
+The fifth lecture in the series was given by Professor Amy-Jill Levine, University Professor of New Testament and Jewish Studies, E. Rhodes and Leona B. Carpenter Professor of New Testament Studies, and Professor of Jewish Studies at Vanderbilt University Divinity School and College of Arts and Sciences on Thursday, February 5, 2015, at 5:30 pm.
 The title of this year’s lecture will be “Jesus the Jewish Storyteller: Hearing the Parables Anew."
 Location Cox Auditorium.

 2014 Lecture: Bron Taylor